mattguev/project-hot-ones/README.md

 # project-hot-ones

-1. Who has the most songs on the Hot 100 this week?
-(Hint: it's not Drake)
+1. Who has the most songs on the Hot 100 this week? (unfortunately not Taylor Swift)

-2. Does Bo Burnham's stereotype of country music as lyrically hollow and mandolin-centric hold true?
+2. Does Bo Burnham's stereotype of country music of mad libs and mandolins hold true?

 3. What do Mariah Carey and Santa Claus have in common?
 Curious patterns in the trajectory of Number 1 hits.